nivekcode/pretty-html-log/README.md

 - Material
 - Vscode

-# Usage over Javascript / Typescript 👨‍💻
+# Usage over Javascript or Typescript 👨‍💻

 If you want to use this module inside your code you can simply import the hightlight function from _pretty-html-log_.